UX Research • Cognitive Science • Product Strategy

 Present

-Conducted research on perception, cognition, and usability in augmented reality environments, helping teams understand how interface design and context affect human performance in immersive systems.
+Conducted UX research for augmented reality systems, studying perception, cognition, and usability to inform interface design and human performance in immersive environments.

 Microsoft